axelerant/testimonials-widget/UPGRADING.md

-# Upgrade Notices - Aihrus Testimonials
+# Upgrade Notices - Testimonials Widget

 ## 3.0.0

 * This is a major overhaul *without* backwards compliance.
-If you use custom CSS, actions, or filters to modify Aihrus Testimonials and Aihrus Testimonials Premium actions or output, this upgrade will not be compatible with those modifications until corrections are made.
-Please read [Aihrus Testimonials 3.0 and Aihrus Testimonials Premium 2.0 Upgrade Notice](https://aihrus.zendesk.com/entries/52514055) for more help.
+If you use custom CSS, actions, or filters to modify Testimonials Widget and Testimonials Widget Premium actions or output, this upgrade will not be compatible with those modifications until corrections are made.
+Please read [Testimonials Widget 3.0 and Testimonials Widget Premium 2.0 Upgrade Notice](https://aihrus.zendesk.com/entries/52514055) for more help.

 ## 2.19.9